 All students are to stay on the school grounds during the school day.
+Following the start of the school day, students must receive permission from the office and sign out before leaving the building to retrieve materials from their cars.
 This closed campus regulation includes the lunch period.
 All vehicles driven by students must be parked in the parking areas provided.
 Cars and other vehicles that are not properly parked may create problems for emergency vehicles and will have to be moved.
 Errands to the bank, court house, post office, etc. will be allowed ONLY with a parental note or phone call.
 Trips to the bank and post office will be permitted during a student's lunch time, not class time.